HotCakeX/Harden-Windows-Security/README.md

 - Enables [SMB Encryption](https://learn.microsoft.com/en-us/windows-server/storage/file-server/smb-security) (the status of `(get-SmbServerConfiguration).EncryptData` was `$False` when tested on [Windows 11 dev build 25272](https://blogs.windows.com/windows-insider/2023/01/05/announcing-windows-11-insider-preview-build-25272/), this script sets it to `$True`)

 - Enable Windows update and Edge browser to download and install updates on any network, metered or not; because the updates are important and should not be suppressed, **that's what bad actors would want.**

+- Enables "notify me when a restart is required to finish updating" in Windows Update, responsible for the toggle in Windows settings => Windows Update => Advanced options

+- Enables all Windows users to use Hyper-V and Windows Sandbox by adding all Windows users to the "Hyper-V Administrators" security group, by default only Administrators can use Hyper-V or Windows Sandbox.
+Windows Sandbox is a disposable OS to test unsafe programs, websites etc. and Hyper-V virtualizes OSes, it makes sense to let Standard users use these technologies as they pose no security risk.

+- Changes Windows time sync interval from every 7 days to every 2 days (= every 172800 seconds)

+- Enables UEFI Lock for Local Security Authority (LSA) process Protection. [it is turned on by default on new Windows 11 installations](https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection#automatic-enablement) but not with UEFI Lock.
+When this setting is used with UEFI lock and Secure Boot, additional protection is achieved because disabling its registry key will have no effect.
+  - when this feature is on, a new option called "Local Security Authority Protection" appears in Windows Security GUI => Device Security => Core Isolation

 - Enable ECH for Edge browser. using ECH (Encrypted Client Hello) is recommended in [Security baseline for Microsoft Edge version 108](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/security-baseline-for-microsoft-edge-version-108/ba-p/3691250). although officially [Microsoft recommends](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-policies#encryptedclienthelloenabled) enabling it via Group Policy, the method used in this script simply adds `--enable-features=EncryptedClientHello` to the target of Edge shortcuts in desktop, taskbar and start menu, even when Edge browser is launched by clicking on a link in an app like Mail app, it will still use ECH.
 You can test if your browser is using Encrypted Client Hello by visiting [this website](https://defo.ie/ech-check.php).